KirillBogatikov/java-utils/readme.md

 - Nullable checkAllNotNull for arrays!
 Check array and it's content for null values.
 - Functional select and map: simplified, rewritten with Stream.
 - Functional createStream and createJoinedStream for simple generating Stream of strange values.

+## v.
+0.0.3 (Camel) - DSV tables, String joining and safety
+#### 1. DSV - Delimiter Separated Values
+Data structure based of CSV (comma separated values, RFC 4180).
+Now project contains tools for reading and writing DSV to file or stream.
+See org.projector.dsv package.
+#### 2. String Joiner - CharSequence implementation for simple joining strings with specified delimiter.
+Projector's String Joiner is a analog of java.util.StringJoiner class for platforms without this class (i.e. Android OS).